Tourism As an Economic driver

 Special Events

-Special events encompasses a wide array of activity, including races, festivals and other community engagement events such as Day in the Park.
-While many special events were put on hold or canceled altogether over the last 2 years, the climate of special events permitted through the City of Lynchburg has seen steady growth across all sectors throughout the current fiscal year.
-With 11 races, 3 food and beverage events, and over 20 community engagement events, the City of Lynchburg is on track to permit more than 42 special events this year with a total economic impact over $2 million dollars.
-For example, events like the Virginia Ten Miler have made Lynchburg their home and create over $800,000 in business sales here in the city.
+Special events encompass a wide array of activities, including races, festivals, and other community engagement events such as Day in the Park.
+While many special events were put on hold or canceled altogether during the pandemic, the climate of special events permitted through the City of Lynchburg has seen steady growth across all sectors throughout the current fiscal year.
+In FY 22, we permitted 40 events with nearly $1.5 million total in business sales generated.
+For example, annual events like the Virginia Ten Miler have made Lynchburg their home and create over $800,000 in business sales here in the city.
 With nearly 50 years of community, national, and global support, the Virginia Ten Miler plays a major role in tourism and fostering community in LYH – one of America’s most runner-friendly communities.

 Special events not only serve as economic drivers for the City of Lynchburg, but also drive placemaking, enhancing the City’s diverse identity through community outreach and inclusion at events like Hill City Pride, Soul Food and Funk Festival, and Get Downtown.
 These events attract both residents and visitors, positioning the City as a destination and also potentially drawing new talent to the area.